 The management of appendicitis in adults will be reviewed here.
 The diagnosis and differential diagnosis of appendicitis, appendicitis in pregnancy, and the diagnosis and differential diagnosis of abdominal pain in general are discussed separately.
 (See "Acute appendicitis in adults: Clinical manifestations and diagnosis" and "Acute appendicitis in pregnancy" and "Diagnostic approach to abdominal pain in adults" and "Differential diagnosis of abdominal pain in adults".)

 The great majority of patients with acute appendicitis are treated surgically and an appendectomy remains the gold standard of care.
 However, at least in theory, nonsurgical management of nonperforated acute appendicitis may parallel similar management of acute, nonperforated diverticulitis.
-(See "Treatment of acute diverticulitis", section on 'Uncomplicated diverticulitis'.).
+(See "Nonoperative management of acute uncomplicated diverticulitis", section on 'Outcomes'.).

 A retrospective review of the California Office of Statewide Health Planning and Development (OSHPD) Patient Discharge database that included 231,678 patients with a diagnosis of acute appendicitis (without peritonitis, rupture, or perforation) found patients managed nonoperatively with intravenous broad spectrum antibiotics (n = 3236) had a treatment failure rate of 5.9 percent, and a recurrence rate of 4.4 percent .
 Mean time to treatment failure or recurrence was 5.9 days and 1.9 years, respectively.
 Mortality rates and costs were similar; however, the length of stay was significantly longer for nonoperative management compared with operative management (2.1 versus 3.2 days).

 The cumulative risk of perforation for nonoperative management of uncomplicated appendicitis was 3.2 percent.